Dayton Foundation Funds that Accept Grant Requests from Not-for-Profit Organizations

 The Kuntz Foundation Fund

 Since its inception in 1946, the Kuntz Foundation has contributed over $6 million to charitable organizations in the fields of education, religion, healthcare, civic and cultural affairs, and human services.
-The foundation will consider grant proposals with a local focus (Greater Dayton Region) for special projects, typically with durations of one year, and faith-based projects with a Catholic emphasis.
+The foundation will consider grant proposals with a local focus (Dayton Region) for special projects, typically with durations of one year, and faith-based projects with a Catholic emphasis.
 All grants are one-time awards, unless otherwise stipulated.
 Grants for individuals will not be considered.
 Applying organizations must be recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-Grant proposals must be received by June 30 of a given year, with notification of funding provided by December 31 of the same year.
+Grant proposals must be received by June 30 of a given year.
+Notification of funding will be provided by December 31 of the same year.
 Click here to review the grant proposal guidelines.
 For more information, please contact Rose Ann Eckart, assistant to the president, The Dayton Foundation, at (937) 225-9961.

 The Centerville-Washington Foundation Fund